IvoryC/PublicationAnalysis_Template/README.md

 # Notes to contributors

-_Contributors could be other people in your group, or other groups, or it might be you of the future!
-A handful of bullet points about how you want the project to evolve will help contributors work together.
+_A handful of bullet points about how you want the project to evolve.
 Were you aiming to keep all modules very concise?
 Keep the whole runtime low?
 Make tags at particular landmarks?
 If a correction is needed (maybe a typo, or maybe a fundamental change in a major calculation)--how should the change happen?
 Should the reader make a pull request?
 Create an issue?
 Should they just contact you describing the issue and hope you fix it?
 How should they contact you?
 Are there other projects that should be kept in sync with this?_

 _Optional - create subheadings such as **best practices** or **how to contribute to this project**_